 Include specific information such as kinds of materials and equipment needed, source(s) of supplies and costs, and matching funds that will be provided.
 Work closely with the vendor here and ask for the final costs including all shipping costs.
 Perhaps even ask the vendor for an official quote or estimate to embed in the proposal.
 It may even help to include a table in the grant proposal with a line item for each purchase and a total line at the bottom.

-Download our sample grant proposal to get a head start on writing a grant proposal for acquiring TeamBuildr or other products/services for your strength & conditioning program.
+Thanks for reading our grant proposal guide!
+Download our sample grant proposal template to get a head start on writing a grant proposal for acquiring TeamBuildr or other products/services for your strength & conditioning program.